zeppelin-social/bluesky-appview/README.md

 **You'll need:**
 - A domain
-	- With the default settings, you'll want A records for `your.domain`, `bsky.your.domain`, and `plc.your.domain`, as well as, optionally, `api.your.domain` and `public.api.your.domain`.
+	- With the default settings, you'll want A records for `your.domain`, `bsky.your.domain`, `plc.your.domain`, and `search.your.domain`, as well as, optionally, `api.your.domain` and `public.api.your.domain`.
 - Docker, [`yq`](https://github.com/mikefarah/yq/#install)

 ## Setup